-It’s just a story – and it’s leading us astray
+It is itself only a story – and it’s leading us astray

 In the most traditional sense, it describes the age-old act of telling tales, an oral tradition relayed in person, often involving a campfire.
 More recently, it’s become a general way of discussing how authors create narrative forms of art across many mediums, from films to television, books to games, and the original, spoken form.